Ben-Doyle44/Ben-Doyle44.github.io/content/post/simplectf/index.md

 Question: To what kind of vulnerability is the application vulnerable?
 Answer: Sqli

-I run the python script with these paramaters:
+I ran the python script with these paramaters:

 ![running python script](/img/simplectf/pythonscript.png)